Adventures with Jim & Gayle

 A camping club that I recommend is Passport America where you can get 50% off of a night's stay.
 Be sure to read the notes carefully and see what restrictions they have for staying with them.
 Some you are restricted to one or two nights; others block out weekends, and others you can stay there anytime for any length of time.

 We have been members of Escapees for quite a few years now.
 Their home base is in Livingston, Texas, and we use them as our domicile address.
 There are a lot of campgrounds around the country that give Escapees members discounts, from 15% to 50%.
-Escapees is a very important organization to belong to.
-They fight for the rights of RVers, regardless of whether or not they are members, because Escapees is a values-driven organization.
-They also defend RVers' rights when they can.
-They offer mail service in Texas, Florida, and South Dakota, and we use their mail service and address in Texas.
+Escapees is now a part of Harvest Hosts, and I find it trying to figure out which parks are Harvest Hosts and which ones are Escapees membership parks.
+Here is the link to the campgrounds for your ready reference.

 We have also joined an organization dedicated to the health and welfare of those over 50 - and it's NOT AARP.
 We could never join an organization that is against the Second Amendment and has a liberal voice.
 We joined the conservative alternative to AARP - AMAC, The Association of Mature American Citizens, which we encourage you to join as well.
 They fight for our social security and medicare benefits and are working hard on the repeal of Obamacare, a disaster for senior citizens.
 Please see our secondary page which discusses AMAC.